Systems Engineering brings an integrated interdisciplinary approach to the development of complex engineered systems.

 *Data accounts for students in the following programs: Data Science Engineering, Engineering Management, Mechanics of Structures, Sustainable Water Engineering, and Systems Engineering

-At least nine courses are required (36 Units), 5 core courses in Systems Engineering + 3-4 courses in a technical domain, and meet Comprehensive Exam Requirement.
+Nine courses (36 units) are required: 5 core courses in Systems Engineering + 3-4 courses in a technical domain, and meet Comprehensive Exam Requirement.

 Systems Engineering Core Courses – Select (5) courses from the list below:

 - ENGR 201 – Systems Engineering (Fall)